September 8, 2016

 The World’s Most Creative Neighborhoods

-Our survey identifies the top design havens in ten rapidly growing cities around the globe.
+A survey of the most creative neighborhoods in ten rapidly growing cities around the world.

 Artist Olalekan Jeyifous created his Shanty Megastructures project to imagine a vertical future for informal settlements in Lagos.
 To make a statement about the pressures of real estate development in the Nigerian capital, Jeyifous gives its marginalized communities, like the one in Makoko, a presence in the urban skyline.